davidxia3/sports_probabilistic_predictions/results/model_seasonal_brier/README.md

 # `results/model_seasonal_brier/`
-This folder contains all the CSV results and PNG figures of the Brier scores of various model based probabilistic prediction methods by league and season.
+This folder contains all the CSV results and PDF/PNG figures of the Brier scores of various model based probabilistic prediction methods by league and season.
 All results are derived only from games from the second half of each regular season.